jundalisay/superb/content/en/research/mohammad/quran/sura-025a.md

 Blessed is He who sent down the Criterion upon His servant, to be a warning to humanity.

-2. He to whom belongs the kingdom of the heavens and the earth, who took to Himself no son, who never had a partner in His kingship; who created everything and determined its measure.
+{{< s v="2" >}}  He to whom belongs the kingdom of the heavens and the earth, who took to Himself no son, who never had a partner in His kingship; who created everything and determined its measure.

-3. And yet, instead of Him, they produce for themselves gods that create nothing, but are themselves created; that have no power to harm or benefit themselves; and no power over life, death, or resurrection.
+{{< s v="3" >}}  And yet, instead of Him, they produce for themselves gods that create nothing, but are themselves created; that have no power to harm or benefit themselves; and no power over life, death, or resurrection.

-4. Those who disbelieve say, “This is nothing but a lie that he made up, and others have helped him at it.”
-They have committed an injustice and a perjury.
-5. And they say, “Tales of the ancients; he wrote them down; they are dictated to him morning and evening.”
+{{< s v="4" >}}  Those who disbelieve say, “This is nothing but a lie that he made up, and others have helped him at it.”
+They have committed an injustice and a perjury.{{< s v="5" >}}  And they say, “Tales of the ancients; he wrote them down; they are dictated to him morning and evening.”
 6. Say, “It was revealed by He who knows the